MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

 1. Go to **Data** > **Unify**.

-   For individual customers (B-to-C), the following image displays.
+   For individual customers (B-to-C), the **Unify** page displays the number of unified customer profiles and tiles for each of the unification steps.

    :::image type="content" source="media/m3_unified.png" alt-text="Screenshot of the Data Unify page after data is unified." lightbox="media/m3_unified.png":::

    > [!TIP]
    > The **Matching conditions** tile displays only if multiple entities were selected.

-   For business accounts (B-to-B), the Unify page displays unified accounts and unified contacts.
+   For business accounts (B-to-B), the **Unify** page displays the number of unified account profiles and tiles for each of the account unification steps.
+The page also displays the number of unified contact profiles and tiles for each of the contact unification steps.
 Choose the appropriate tile under **Unify Accounts** or **Unify Contacts** depending on what you want to update.

    :::image type="content" source="media/b2b_unified.png" alt-text="Screenshot of the Data Unify page after account and contact data is unified." lightbox="media/b2b_unified.png":::